AaryaButolia11/Knowledge-Layer/README.md

 # GROQ_MODEL defaults to openai/gpt-oss-120b  (Groq free tier)
 ```

-Add `groq` to `requirements.txt` if it isn't already there (this project uses the plain
+Make sure `groq` is in `requirements.txt` (this project uses the plain `groq` SDK directly —
-`groq` SDK directly — no LangChain dependency, which avoids version-resolution conflicts on
+no LangChain dependency, which avoids version-resolution conflicts on newer Python builds).
-newer Python builds).
 Restart the server.
-The LLM only **proposes** facts during extraction;
+The LLM only **proposes** facts during extraction; it never classifies
-it never classifies relationships, and its output is grounded and cached exactly like the
+relationships, and its output is grounded and cached exactly like the heuristic path.
+For
-heuristic path.
-For Ask, a Groq rate-limit response trips a shared 60-second cooldown so
+Ask, a Groq rate-limit response trips a shared cooldown so extraction and Q&A don't hammer a
-extraction and Q&A don't hammer a throttled key back-to-back.
+throttled key back-to-back.

 ---

 ## Video demo

-**Demo video (≤ 3 min):** *[paste your Loom / YouTube link here]*
+**Demo video (≤ 3 min):** _[paste your Loom / YouTube link here]_

 A click-by-click narration is in **`DEMO_SCRIPT.md`**: the classification tally → the
 contradiction card with two evidence crops → the two EBITDA reconciliations (definition +